porsager/flems.io/README.md

 - `state.links` - The array of external links, where each file an object `file` with the following properties:
 	- `link.name` - The name of the link to display.
 	- `link.url` - The resolved URL of the link in question.
-	- `link.type` - The type of link.
-I know about `"script"`, but I know others exist.
+	- `link.type` - The type of link, either `'style'` for stylesheets, `'script'` for scripts, or `'document'` for the main document.
-	- `link.patches` - An optional list of patch arrays from a utility I can't remember off the top of my head.
+	- `link.patches` - An optional list of patch objects for relevant dependencies.
 	- `link.selections` - An optional comma-separated list of selections.
-Works the same way as `file.selections`.
+Follows the same format as `file.selections`.